sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 ===

 ## General
+Shairport Sync offers limited AirPlay 2 support for audio sources on iOS devices and Macs.
+In addition, it partly works if the sources is a HomePod mini or an Apple TV.
+It does not work for iTunes on Windows.
+Unfortunately, it does not work with the Home app or with Siri.

-* **AirPlay 2 support is experimental and incomplete.** The focus of the development effort has been on getting the best possible audio performance.
-Many features outside that focus are missing or broken.
+The focus of the development effort has been on getting good audio performance for iOS and Mac.
+Features outside this focus may be missing or broken.
 So, for example, integration with Apple's Home app is missing; remote control doesn't work.

-* For AirPlay 2, Shairport Sync requires the services of another application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.
+For AirPlay 2, Shairport Sync uses another application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.

-* AirPlay 2 support is only available on recent Linux and FreeBSD builds.
+AirPlay 2 functionality is available on recent Linux and FreeBSD builds.
 The FreeBSD implementation has not been extensively tested.
 OpenBSD and Cygwin are not supported.

-AirPlay 2 support will definitely not work on Mac OS X. The reason is that Shairport Sync needs to use [`nqptp`](https://github.com/mikebrady/nqptp), which uses ports `319` and `320`.
-These ports are already used by Mac OS X to support its implementation of AirPlay 2.
+AirPlay 2 support definitely does not work on macOS.
+This is because Shairport Sync needs to use [`nqptp`](https://github.com/mikebrady/nqptp), which uses ports `319` and `320`.
+These ports are already used by macOS to support its implementation of AirPlay 2.

-* The AirPlay 2 build requires a good deal of extra library support and may not fit into smaller devices.
+The AirPlay 2 build requires a good deal of extra library support and may not fit into smaller devices.
 It also requires more CPU power and more RAM.

 ### What Works
 - AirPlay 2 for iOS and Mac players.

 ### What Does Not Work
-- No AirPlay 2 for Windows iTunes
 - No integration with Siri or HomeKit
 - Lossless or High Definition Lossless material seems to be transcoded to AAC before transmission over AirPlay 2.
 - No Remote Control
 - No Artwork in the Metadata
+- No AirPlay 2 for Windows iTunes

 ### What Partly Works
 - Incomplete functionality using AppleTV or HomePod as player.
    A Shairport Sync player will work -- i.e. it will play, but the selection button won't persist and the volume can't be set.

 ### Limitations
-- You can only run a single instance of Shairport Sync on a device.
+- Only a single instance of Shairport Sync can run on a device.
 - The AirPlay 2 version of Shairport Sync will not run on macOS, since `nqptp` can not be installed on it.

 ### Known Issues